marwinkirchhofs/m_code_manager-sub-hdl-axi_lib/doc/axi_lite_reg_file.md

           for message registers, to know that messages in a subsequent read is new with respect to the information that was just read)
 * dual access registers (hardware and software (via axi lite))
-* parameterizable multicycle data path from register file to axi read data for clock frequency optimization - see below under operation

 ## Not Supported